Back to Blog

 What Are the Penalties for Violating State Privacy Laws?

 US state privacy laws carry real financial consequences.
-In Q1 2026 alone, California regulators issued over $4 million in fines across three enforcement actions.
-And California is no longer the only state with teeth — Texas, Connecticut, Oregon, and others are actively investigating violations and building enforcement capacity.
+In Q1 2026 alone, California regulators issued over $4 million in fines across three enforcement actions (Disney $2.75M, PlayOn Sports $1.1M, Ford $375,703).
+And California is no longer the only state with teeth — Texas ($1.375B Google settlement in May 2025, $1.4B Meta settlement), Connecticut ($85K TicketNetwork settlement, July 2025), and Massachusetts ($515K Transformative Healthcare, January 2026) have all produced named-company settlements.
+Oregon and Colorado have moved to active enforcement postures as their cure periods sunset.

 This guide breaks down the penalty structures across all 20 state privacy laws, shows you what recent enforcement looks like in practice, and explains how to minimize your risk.